Any links to Amazon are affiliate links.

-While she is an infant, your baby really needs X number of minutes of waketime.
-For some, one minute can make the difference between a good and bad nap.
+While she is an infant, your baby really needs X number of minutes of waketime (see The Cornerstone for Good Naps for more).
+For some babies, one minute can make the difference between a good and bad nap.
 If she needs 55 minutes of waketime, you need to get her back down for her next nap within 55 minutes of waking.

 As she gets older, the exact number of minutes softens a bit.
-There is more of a window.
+There is more of a window of time rather than an exact number of minutes.
 As she moves into toddlerhood, it gets even easier for mom.
 Most toddlers will then just have their naptimes that are set with little variation.

 While your toddler is flexible in this way, be sure to note that timing still plays an important role.
-For example, Brayden's naptime is 1 PM.
+For example, Brayden’s naptime is 1 PM.
 If I get him down anywhere from 12:50-1:05, then he will go right to bed.
 If, however, I get him down 1:10 or later, he will usually play for a while before finally going to sleep because he will have caught his second wind by then.
 And in case you are wondering, 1:05-1:10 is a guessing game.
-Sometimes okay, sometimes not.
+Sometimes it is okay, sometimes it is not.
+Read more about optimal waketime length for toddlers here.

 Be aware of this ability as your child gets older and find the right move for her.
 It is nice to have more flexibility as they get older.
 That is what Babywise is all about.
 You put in a lot of work in the beginning, but it makes it so there is less work in the future and just more overall enjoyment.